alttch/eva3/doc/lm/lm.rst

 Logic variables statuses are stored in the local database and can be accessed via :doc:`LM API<lm_api>` by other subsystems or third-party programs.
 Status changes are sent via :doc:`notification system</notifiers>`.
-To let LM PLC to operate with the items of :doc:`UCs</uc/uc>` in real time, it should be connected to :ref:`MQTT server<mqtt_>`.
+To let LM PLC operate with the items of :doc:`UCs</uc/uc>` in real time, it should be connected to :ref:`MQTT server<mqtt_>`.